jerrybendy/vue-touch-events/README.md

     You should keep this value default if you use your website on both mobile and PC.

-    If your website use on mobile only, it's a good choice to set this value `true` to get a better user experience, and it can resolve some touch pass-through issue.
+    If your website uses on mobile only, it's a good choice to set this value to `true` to get a better user experience, and it can resolve some touch pass-through issue.

 * `touchClass`  default: `''`.
 Add an extra CSS class when touch start, and remove it when touch end.